RealTschoegl/opensourcebootcamp/README.md

-opensourcebootcamp
+Open Source Bootcamp
 ==================

-A curriculum for a developer bootcamp.
+An open source curriculum for a developer bootcamp.
+All content is in the gh-pages branch.